 A moment far better suited for feelings than words.

-You can remove backscatter from images in post-production—but this was a moment the particles had to stay.
+You can remove backscatter from images in post-production.
+But this was a scene where the particles had to stay.

 They complete the story.